 7) Follow The Diversity Calendar

 When trying to foster a diverse and inclusive work environment, it’s important that your company calendar reflects that diversity.
 Your calendar should be inclusive of all multicultural and religious holidays, events, and celebrations.
-It should also take into account important month-long initiatives such as black history month, women’s history month, and LGBT history month, so you can plan meaningful DEI activities and events accordingly.
+It should also take into account important month-long initiatives such as black history month, women’s history month, and LGBT history month, so you can plan meaningful inclusion activities for meetings as well as events accordingly.

 What this diversity activity supports: Following the Diversity Calendar helps employees of every background feel included and respected in the workplace.